aiforged/docs/docs/services/scrapers/email-scraper.md

 * Operation\
   The scraper retrieves a device token automatically on its first scheduled run.
 On subsequent runs, it retrieves emails without prompts.

-{% hint style="info" %}
+!!! info
     This is the recommended and most secure way to connect Microsoft 365 mailboxes—no stored passwords and no manual prompts after setup.
-{% endhint %}

 ***